 The Shivratri that falls in the month of Phalgun is called Maha Shivratri .This is celebrated on the fourth day of the Krishna Paksh.It is believed that this day marks the wedding day of Lord Shiva and Parvati .Some also believe that Shiva had performed his famous dance of the primal creation ,preservation and destruction-the ‘Tandav Nritya’on this day.
 Another theory is that Shiva had manifested in the form of a ‘Ling” on this day.
 On the occasion of Maha Shivratri, devotees from all over, go to a source of the Holy river Ganges (preferably Haridwar) and collect the Holy water from there and walk back barefoot to their village.
 The water is used to bathe the Shiv Ling is in their village on the auspicious day of Maha Shivratri.

 Shivratri is considered to be especially auspicious for women.
-Unmarried women pray for a husband as ideal as Lord Shiva, while married women pray for the well being of their husbands.Consult our expert astrologers online to learn more about Pooja methodologies and rituals.
+Unmarried women pray for a husband as ideal as Lord Shiva, while married women pray for the well being of their husbands.Consult our expert astrologers online to learn more about the festival and their rituals.